Get in touch with true Americana - explore the small towns and agriculture of West Michigan!

 Four miles north is Robinette's Apple Haus & Winery, a century-old family farm that offers hayrides, hiking and mountain biking as well as a restaurant, bakery, cider mill and fresh-picked fruit.

-Continue north about seven miles to Rockford, a quaint village with an award-wining shopping district plus biking/hiking/skating trails, canoeing/kayaking rivers, and numerous golf courses.
-Dine at the upscale Red's on the River or add your name to the "hot dog hall of fame" at the Corner Bar.
+Continue north about eight miles to Rockford, a quaint village with an award-wining shopping district plus biking/hiking/skating trails, canoeing/kayaking rivers, and numerous golf courses.
+Enjoy authentic sicilian food at Flo's Wood Fired Pizzeria or add your name to the "hot dog hall of fame" at The Corner Bar.

 Sparta is a classic American small town located 20 minutes west of Rockford.
 Main Street is lined with homegrown shops and restaurants that make everyone feel welcome, and family-festivals abound all year long.